GPS Monitors Students For Truancy

 How To Reduce Absenteeism In School

-The old saying is that those who do not miss a single class are much more likely to understand class material, understand curriculum and pass the course, but getting students to attend class regularly and on time has become a challenge for many school districts all across the United States.
+The old saying is that those who do not miss a single class are much more likely to understand class material, understand the curriculum and pass the course, but getting students to attend class regularly and on time has become a challenge for many school districts all across the United States.
 Although truancy is a problem plaguing school districts everywhere, one school district in Texas has adopted a new plan that uses GPS tracking to help boost class attendance, reduce truancy numbers and hopefully help high school students meet their academic goals.

 San Antonio Independent School District has been working closely with some parents to boost the attendance of high school teens who have a track record of being truant.
 With the permission of the parental authorities, selected students are being directed to carry a handheld GPS unit that will monitor and document the students’ whereabouts throughout the time they are supposed to be at school.
-How the GPS tracker works is that the system will require any student being monitored to “check-in” five times throughout the day to notify district mentors/staff that they are at the location they are supposed to be.
-One of the students who was using a GPS to monitor his movements explained that during lunch break he would have to push the number “one” three times to show that he was at lunch and on-campus at the appropriate time.
+How the GPS tracker works is that the system will require any student being monitored to “check in” five times throughout the day to notify district mentors/staff that they are at the location they are supposed to be.
+One of the students who was using a GPS to monitor his movements explained that during lunch break he would have to push the number “one” three times to show that he was at lunch and on campus at the appropriate time.
 Mentors are then assigned to monitor the real-time data for discrepancies and will contact any student who is off their path.

 What Can Schools Do About Truancy?

-The great thing about the new technological approach to the age-old problem of students ditching class is that it has a two-prong positive effect.
+The great thing about the new technological approach to the age-old problem of students ditching classes is that it has a two-prong positive effect.
 The first being when students attend the class the school district receives more financial support, and the second, and most important, is that once students begin attending class regularly their grades typically improve significantly.
-Another student who was part of the program that uses GPS auto tracker technology to monitor movements explained that once she began routinely going to class on time she began to receive A”s on her report cards.
+Another student who was part of the program that uses GPS auto-tracker technology to monitor movements explained that once she began routinely going to class on time she began to receive A”s on her report cards.
 This helped promote more positivity for the student, showing the student that through dedication and perseverance a higher education and better life are attainable.
 Not to mention, working on a more concrete schedule teaches students about diligence, routine, and responsibility.

 Many educational experts and teachers agree with the independent studies that verify there is a direct correlation between regular class attendance and better grades.